 This A7 can be equipped with the 7 speed dual clutch automatic gearbox, the 8 speed regular automatic transmission or with the Multitronic CVT gearbox.

-Mainly the 7 speed dual clutch S-tronic can have problems with the mechatronics unit, so definitely check the gearbox properly before buying-it should change gears smoothly without some kind of a strange noise, hesitation, slipping or shuddering.
-The 8 speed regular automatic gearbox is most of the time reliable, as well as the Multitronic-with regular oil chnages of course.
+–The 8 speed regular automatic gearbox is most of the time reliable, as well as the Multitronic-with regular oil changes of course.
 So you should definitely change the oil regularly in all of the transmissions to minimize the possible issues.

 “The car should ride smoothly without any vibrations at steady speed and while braking.
 Don’t forget to check for uneven tire wear too, which is the result of the incorrect wheel alignment or worn suspension parts.”

 I hope that these information are helpful enough, if you have personal experience with this car, then write it into comments!